We welcome your views on our website and invite you to take part in a brief survey when you've finished your visit.

-Orthopaedic surgeons at Spire Murrayfield Hospital can now use Mako’s robotic-arm to assist during total hip replacements and partial knee replacements.
+Orthopaedic surgeons at Spire Murrayfield Hospital can now use Mako’s robotic-arm to assist during total hip replacements and knee replacements.
 The robotic technology provides a personalised surgical plan for joint replacement surgery.

 CT scans are used to create patient-specific, 3-D modelling for pre-surgical planning.
 In the operating room, your surgeon follows the personalised surgical plan while preparing the bone for the implant.
 The Mako robotic-arm guides your consultant within pre-defined areas which prevent them from moving outside planned areas, avoiding the removal of healthy bone tissue.